chochain/eForth1/README.md

 In Dr. Ting's own word:
 > *In all these years, I have thought that the eForth Model is a good model useful for all different processors and microcontrollers, and for all different applications.
 It is a very simple model for anybody who like to learn Forth and to use it for their own applications.*

 I enjoy the beauty of working on something small and simple, so decided to pick up Dr. Ting's eForth Model and have fun with it.
-However, to make it useful, I have need to overcome a few things i.e. no extra bootloader programmer needed, save app to EEPROM, and support interrupts.
+However, to make it useful, there are a few things that I need to overcome first i.e. make macro assembler C-coder friendly, remove dependency on extra bootloader programmer, add EEPROM save/load, and support interrupts.
 So, here we go!

 ### What is eForth1?